PelionIoT/mbl-docs/Docs/mbl_based_projects/mbl_based_projects.md

        Replace `your-github-user` as above.

-1. Create a work area for the new project using [Google's git-repo tool][google-git-repo] by running something like:

-    ```
-    repo init -u ssh://git@github.com/your-github-user/mbl-project-manifest-example
-    repo sync
-    ```

-    Replace `your-github-user` with your GitHub username or organization.

 1. Use [MBL's build tools][mbl-tools] to build the project.
 Use the `--url` option in `build.sh` to specify your manifest repository (so that it doesn't use the default repo, [mbl-manifest][mbl-manifest]).